Arden Anglican School: History

-Ritter, in the Assembly report for 1927, complained that "Beecroft deserves more support from Presbyterians on the Hornsby line."
-The school continued to make losses and so on 19 June 1929, Council decided that it was to be closed.
+Ritter, in the Assembly report for 1927, complained that Beecroft deserved more support from Presbyterians.
+On June 19, 1929, the school was closed down due to financial losses.
 Ritter, and the assistant teacher Ms. Gurney, resigned in December of that year.
 In 1930, Gurney reopened the school in the Church Hall, which she named "Arden" after the Shakespearean Forest of Peace in As You Like It.
 The school flourished under her leadership.

 Arden came under the control of the Anglican Diocesan Schools in 1946, and subsequently moved to St John's Beecroft Church Hall where it was named Arden Anglican College.
-The college moved again in 1952 to a house in Wongala Crescent, and in 1962, property was purchased on Beecroft Road.
+The college moved again in 1952 to a house in Wongala Crescent, and in 1962, a property was purchased on Beecroft Road.

 In 2000, due to demand from the local community, preliminary plans for a secondary school at Arden began.
 The school purchased the former site of the Australian American International School at Oxford Street, Epping in 2001, and in 2003, the first year 7 class commenced at the new senior campus.
-Yearly expansion has continued since then and concluded with the first Year 12 class graduating in 2008.
+Yearly expansion continued since then and concluded with the first Year 12 class graduating in 2008.
 2008 also saw the opening of the Senior Studies Centre.
 Located directly opposite the secondary campus, it facilitates learning for year 11 and 12 (Preliminary and HSC) students in a "corporate-style" environment.
 In 2017, Arden announced a planned $21 million redevelopment of its Epping campus.
-In 2018, the Principal Graham Anderson signed a petition with the Anglican Diocese of Sydney to retain s 38(3) in the Sex Discrimination Act 1984(Cth) which allows private religious schools to discriminate against staff and students based on sexual orientation.
-In the petition it was argued that 'a more general right' to religious freedom should exist, and the existing statutory 'exemptions should remain'.
+In 2018, the Principal Graham Anderson signed a petition with the Anglican Diocese of Sydney to retain s38(3) in the Sex Discrimination Act 1984 which allows private religious schools to discriminate against staff and students based on sexual orientation.
+In the petition it was argued that "a more general right" to religious freedom should exist, and the existing statutory 'exemptions should remain.

 In 2017, Arden announced a $21 million redevelopment of its Secondary Campus in Epping, to be finished in early 2020, in what would become known as 'Essex'.
-The new building accommodates: